 - 4 teaspoons honey

-- Preheat a large skillet on medium/low heat.
-Add the olive oil.
+- Preheat a large skillet on medium heat.
+Pour in the olive oil.
 Season the sea bass filets with the honey bbq and a dash of salt.

-- Add the to the pan and turn the heat down to low.
-Sear for 4 minutes and then carefully flip it over.
-Season the other side of the sea bass.
-Let sear for 2 minutes.
-Then drizzle the honey over the fish.
+- Drizzle the honey over the fish.
 Add the dill on top and then squeeze the lemon on top and set the lemon wedges on top.
 Let the sea bass cook for another 3 minutes.

 - When done, remove it from the heat and serve immediately.
 Add another touch of salt if needed.